Research and analysis

 Characteristics of epizootics of influenza among seal populations (global)

 Influenza A infection has been detected in marine mammals dating back to 1975, with additional unconfirmed outbreaks as far back as 1931.
 Over the past forty years, infectious virus has been recovered on approximately 10 separate occasions from both pinnipeds (common seal, Northern elephant seal (Mirounga angustirostris), and Caspian seal (Pusa caspica)) and cetaceans (Striped dolphin (Stenella coeruleoalba) and long-finned pilot whale (Globicephala melaena)).
-Recovered viruses have spanned a range of subtypes (H1, H3, H4, H7, H10, and H13) (17) and, in all but A(H1N1), show strong evidence for deriving directly from avian sources.
-To date, there have been 5 unusual mortality events in seals directly attributed to influenza A viruses; these have primarily occurred in common seals in the North-eastern United States and in the North Sea.
-In July 2022, the US Department of Agriculture’s Animal and Plant Health Inspection Service’s National Veterinary Services Laboratories confirmed that samples from 4 stranded seals in Maine, US, tested positive for Highly Pathogenic AI A(H5N1) (25).
+Recovered viruses have spanned a range of subtypes (H1, H3, H4, H7, H10, and H13) (20) and, in all but A(H1N1), show strong evidence for deriving directly from avian sources.
+Prior to the 2021 to 2024 panzoonotic, there were 5 unusual mortality events in seals directly attributed to influenza A viruses – these have primarily occurred in common seals in the North-eastern United States and in the North Sea.
+In July 2022, the US Department of Agriculture’s Animal and Plant Health Inspection Service’s National Veterinary Services Laboratories confirmed that samples from 4 stranded seals in Maine, US, tested positive for Highly Pathogenic AI A(H5N1) (36).
 No associated human infections were reported during these incidents.
+However, since 2021, the number and scale of mortality in pinniped populations in South and North America have sharply risen.
+Given this same level of mortality has not been seen in other regions of the world, it would suggest that this is related to the strains of virus circulating in North and South American wild birds, most of which are reassortants with American low pathogenic AI strains.

 Are there routes of introduction into the UK?